connervieira/Predator/docs/INSTALL.md

 If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
 For more detailed instructions, skip to the 'Full Install Guide' later in the document.

 1. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam libhdf5-dev build-essential libusb-1.0`
-2. Install Python packages: `pip3 install pytz validators requests gps gpsd-py3 opencv-python psutil rns lxmf gpiozero ultralytics pyftdi adafruit-blinka`
+2. Install Python packages: `pip3 install validators requests gps gpsd-py3 opencv-python psutil rns lxmf gpiozero ultralytics pyftdi adafruit-blinka`
 3. If you intended to use Predator's ALPR features, install an ALPR engine, like [Phantom](https://v0lttech.com/phantom.php).
 4. If you intended to use GPIO-based features using an external FT232H module, (not `gpiozero`), create corresponding udev rules:
     - `sudo cp ./assets/support/11-ftdi.rules /etc/udev/rules.d/11-ftdi.rules`